Siwan-SR/Lookar-AI/README.md

 No one, not even Lookar can see your input.

-Future plans: Make the bot save permanent input if users want it to make it permanent.
-Add more questions as data.

 Owner: @Siwan-SR
 Github: @Siwan-SR
 Replit: @Siwan-SR

 Copyrights @Siwan-SR 2022 January

-To fork: Forking this project is absolutely fine.
-Please give @Siwan-SR credits if you copy the entire project.
-Otherwise, copying some blocks of code is completely fine.
+To fork: Forking this project is not allowed.
+Althought copying some blocks of code is completely fine.